 Свірзький замок – Svirzh Castle

-It is quite younger than Олеський замок.
+It is much younger than Олеський замок.
 This place was built in the 15th century as a defensive building.
 That is why Свірзький замок was ruined many times, and each time it was rebuilt for a new battle.
 However, the Catholic church from the 15th century remained safe, and now we can look at its old beauty.

 Where: село Свірж (Svirzh village)